 1.5 Directors and Officers of the Surviving Company.
-Unless otherwise determined by the Parties, from and after the Effective Time, (i) the directors of Merger Sub immediately prior to the Effective Time shall remain the directors of the Surviving Company, and (ii) the officers of Merger Sub immediately prior to the Effective Time shall remain the officers of the Surviving Company, in each case until the earlier of their respective death, resignation or removal and their respective successors are duly elected or appointed and qualified in accordance with the bylaws of the Surviving Company and the MGCL.
+Unless otherwise determined by the Parties, from and after the Effective Time, (i) the directors of Merger Sub immediately prior to the Effective Time shall remain the directors of the Surviving Company, and (ii) the officers of Merger Sub immediately prior to the Effective Time shall remain the directors of the Surviving Company, and (ii) the officers of Merger Sub immediately prior to the Effective Time shall remain the directors of the Surviving Company, and (ii) the officers of Merger Sub immediately prior to the Effective Time shall remain the officers of the Surviving Company, in each case until the earlier of their respective death, resignation or removal and their respective successors are duly elected or appointed and qualified in accordance with the bylaws of the Surviving Company and the MGCL.